We arrived to Anchorage in the evening and settled into our hotel.

 Their journey up the river is a perilous one.
 Salmon need great physical strength to swim against the current and leap up waterfalls.
 They’ve been recorded jumping as high as 12 feet (3.65 meters) to surmount waterfalls!
 In addition, they have to avoid the predation of bears and bald eagles, not to mention fishermen.
 It’s pretty amazing that salmon are self-sustaining, given their challenging lifecycle.

-If you do only one thing in Alaska, be sure to visit Brooks Camp in the Katmai National Park during the annual salmon run!
-This was among the most incredible wildlife viewing opportunities we’ve experienced.
+Our visit to Brooks Camp in the Katmai National Park during the annual salmon run was among the most incredible wildlife viewing opportunities we’ve experienced.

 Katmai National Park is home to the world’s largest protected population of brown bears, and also contains many of the spawning grounds of sockeye salmon.
 Brooks Camp is a nexus for both, making it the perfect place to observe the salmon migration as well as the bears feasting on whatever salmon they can catch!
 As the salmon exert themselves swimming up Brooks River, the bears congregate near the 6-foot-high (1.8 m) Brooks Falls, waiting for the opportunity to strike.